Glendale, Arizona Water Quality at a Glance

 Test Your Water

 Contact Glendale Water Services at 623-930-2770 to request water quality testing information or to report any water quality concerns.
-Independent testing is recommended for homes with older plumbing or private wells in surrounding areas.
+Independent testing is strongly recommended for chromium-6, arsenic, and PFAS, especially for homes with vulnerable residents such as children or pregnant women.

 Desert Landscaping